All sectors of the construction industry are active in all regions of Québec.

 - Examinations : cancellation and deferral

-- Licence : current application to amend a licence, payment of licence maintenance dues, notice of assessment received, departure of a guarantor
+- Licence : current application to amend a licence, payment of licence maintenance fees, notice of assessment received, departure of a guarantor

 Garantie de construction résidentielle (GCR)

-If you have questions regarding accreditation by GCR, building registration or any other matter, see the “frequently asked questions” page (foire aux questions French only) of its website.
-You can also contact GCR by email, at firstname.lastname@example.org, or by telephone, at 1-855-657-2333.
+If you have questions regarding your accreditation by GCR, building registration or any other subjects, consult its frequently asked questions page (in French only).
+You can also contact GCR by email at email@example.com, or by telephone at 1 855 657-2333.

 Commission de la construction du Québec (CCQ)

-For any question regarding qualification, access to the construction industry, training and employee benefits, see the COVID-19 page of the CCQ website.
+For any questions concerning employee benefits, qualification, access to the construction industry, the application of Act R-20, training and development activities in the context of a pandemic, consult the COVID-19: Questions and Answers page of the CCQ website.

 - Training and upgrading